What is an IBCLC?

 How Partners Can Help

-Support for mothers while they work to get breastfeeding established is vitally important.
-A supportive partner will reduce her stress and anxiety.
+Support for parents while they work to get breastfeeding established is vitally important.
+A supportive partner will reduce stress and anxiety.
 Remember to keep life simple, to avoid exhaustion.
 To get more rest, limit visitors in the beginning (unless they agree to cook and clean!).
-Keeping mother well-nourished and well-rested will help her make more milk and improve breastfeeding.
+Stay well-nourished and well-rested to help make more milk and improve breastfeeding.

 For more suggestions on how your spouse, partner, family and friends can help, read How to Support Your Breastfeeding Partner by Cody Harris.